CissalcX-Ma/npm-package-test-1/README.md

 2. commit and push
 3. merge the PR created by committing
 4. merge the versioning PR created by changesets (Version Packages #n, with new version, updating changelog, deleting the changeset created by changesets; will run changesets again, and publish (through github actions), add a tag in github)

+## 7. pre release

+### 7.1 link

+- provider: `npm link` (`npm run build` before linking) (`npm unlink -g`)
+- consumer: npm link provider-package-name

+(`npm root -g`)

+### 7.2 pre release

+1. setup pre-release branch
+   1. `git switch -c pre-release`
+   2. `npx changeset pre enter alpha`
+   3. `release.yml`: add `pre-release` the same level as `main` in branches
+   4. add, commit and push
+2. do your job in another branch
+   1. coding
+   2. `npx changeset` and commit and push
+3. merge
+   1. Open a PR to the pre-release branch and merge to it
+   2. automatically: changesets actions will opens a versioning PR in pre-release mode
+   3. merge this versioning PR (will create a alpha package)
+4. merge to main
+   1. switch to a new branch
+   2. exit the pre-release mode and open a PR to merge to the main branch